Rachana-Paudel-zz/Cloud-Practitioner/README.md

 ## <a href="./Getting Started with Storage/README.md">Getting Started with Storage</a>
 We begin our journey from AWS educate course.
 Click [Getting Started with Cloud storage](https://awseducate.instructure.com/courses/815) to start learning.

+## <a href="./Getting Started with Cloud Compute/README.md">Getting Started with Cloud Compute</a>
+We begin our journey from AWS educate course.
+Click [Getting Started with Cloud Compute](https://awseducate.instructure.com/courses/817) to start learning.